Does Changing Your Address Affect Your Credit Score?

 Putting moving expenses on credit

-Regardless if you are moving locally or across states, changing addresses can be expensive.
-However, a more expensive way is funding your relocation with a credit card, because of its high interest rate.
-When you add large expenses such as relocation costs to your credit account, your overall debt increases, which ultimately lowers your credit score.
+Regardless of whether you are moving locally or across states, relocating can be expensive.
+Paying for that move with a credit card will make things even more expensive as you rack up fees from high interest rates.
+When you add large expenses such as relocation costs to your credit account, your overall debt increases, ultimately lowering your credit score.

 Do you need to notify credit bureaus when you change your address?